Rounge-lab/GENOMICON-Seq/README.md

 ### b.
 Optional input

 `CSV table with the copy number of different genomes` (`multifasta_copy_number.csv` in the `input_data` folder) - In the case where FASTA file contains many different genomes/chromosomes, their individual copy numbers can be specified in this table- otherwise, parameter `NR_COPIES` is applied on all genomes/chromosomes in the FASTA file.
-The table has two columns, `“fasta_name”` containing headers of each fasta sequence in the FASTA file, and `“copy_number”` contianing the number of copies for each of the sequences.
+The table has two columns, `“fasta_name”` containing headers of each fasta sequence in the FASTA file, and `“copy_number”` containing the number of copies for each of the sequences.

 `CSV table with the probability of each nucleotide being substituted with other nucleotides` - this table replaces the parameter `TS_TV_RATIO` (transitions vs transversions ratio).
 It enables the specification of the mutation probability of each nucleotide to mutate to any other nucleotide but itself.
 The table has 3 columns, `“Nucleotide”`, `“Variant”` and `“Probability”`, where for each nucleotide the probability to be mutated to any of the three variants is specified.